TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/hack/how-to-implement-the-solution.md

 Next, the `main` function is defined.
 For this sample program, there are no command-line arguments to process, so no arguments are needed.
-The function does not returned anything, so the return type is `void`.
+The function does not return anything, so the return type is `void`.

 Finally, there is the `echo` statement, which is exactly the same